bhl-blr/bhl-blr.github.io/README.md

 titles.txt - list of a the BHL titles considered in this corpus

-items.txt - list of items considered in this corpus
+parts.txt - list of parts (or documents) considered in this corpus

 as well as the following files named after the content their contain using the md5 hash algorithm ^[Rivest, R., "The MD5 Message-Digest Algorithm", RFC 1321, DOI [10.17487/RFC1321](https://doi.org/10.17487/RFC1321), April 1992, <https://www.rfc-editor.org/info/rfc1321>.]: